akritisshetty/RoomCom/README.md

 * Wi-Fi-enabled web dashboard hosted on ESP32
 * Real-time temperature and humidity display using DHT11
 * Condition-based LED indicator for comfortable environment
+* Light and Dark mode toggle on the web interface
 * Responsive design using HTML, CSS, and JavaScript

 ---